interval-pro/.github/README.md

 # Interval Pro
-A special repository which provides information about Ever products and services.
+A special repository which provides information about Interval Pro products and services.